 Hard water contains minerals, including calcium and magnesium.
-When water is allowed to stand on your granite surface, it evaporates, leaving these hard deposits behind.
-Over time, they build up, and you end up will dull, whitish marks on your granite (1).
+When this water is left to stand on your worktops, it will eventually evaporate, leaving its mineral content behind.
+In time, these minerals will accumulate and you might notice dull white marks on your granite (1).

 Daily Cleaning for Light Stains

-Use mild detergent and water on a sponge to clean your granite surfaces daily.
-Alternately, choose a cleaning product that’s designed specifically for use on stone.
+Use a mild detergent and water on a sponge to clean your granite surfaces daily.
+Alternately, you can find a cleaning product that is designed specifically for use on stone.

-Choose one from a specialist stone care company like the Granite Gold, and be sure to follow the manufacturer’s directions for use.
+Choose one from a specialist stone care company such as Granite Gold, and be sure to follow the manufacturer’s directions to use it safely.

 Light Hard Water Stains

-If you notice some light spots around your sink or basin, they can be easily cleaned off:
+If you notice some light granite discoloration around your sink or basin, it can usually be easily removed:

-- Detergent: Use a mild detergent and a brush with soft bristles (or a toothbrush).
+- Detergent: Use a mild detergent and a brush with soft bristles (or an old toothbrush).

-- Scrub: Put your cleanser on the stain and gently scrub it with the brush to lift the mineral deposits.
+- Scrub: Apply your cleanser to the stain and gently scrub it with the brush to lift the mineral deposits.

-- Rinse and dry: Once finished, rinse it off with clean water and dry it with a towel.
+- Rinse and dry: Once the deposits are removed, rinse the area with clean water and dry it with a towel.

-If the detergent and brush combination doesn’t remove the water stains, try a home remedy — baking soda.
-This method might take several applications to remove the stain altogether, so be persistent!
+If you can’t get rid of hard water stains on granite using detergent and a brush, you can try a trusted home remedy — baking soda.
+This method might require several applications to completely remove the stain, so it is important to be persistent!